-After more than 60 years on the air I have more cards than I know what to do with.
-For many years I have religiously collected and answered all cards sent via the bureau.
-Now, unfortunately, due to the increasing demands of more important family matters I can no longer cope with the enormous number of unsolicited qsl cards I receive for run-of-the-mill contacts and contest qsos.
-The RSGB bureau, like many others, is being overloaded with unwanted and uncollected qsl cards.
-To reduce waste, and the workload of volunteer qsl managers, I respectfully ask that you qsl only if you really do need a card from me.
+For more than 60 years I have religiously collected and answered all cards sent to me via the bureau.
+Now, unfortunately, due to the increasing demands on my time by more important family matters I can no longer cope with the enormous number of unsolicited qsl cards I receive for run-of-the-mill contacts and contest qsos.
+The RSGB bureau, like many others, is overloaded with unwanted and uncollected qsl cards.
+To reduce waste and the workload of volunteer qsl managers, I respectfully ask that you qsl only if you really do need a card from me.
 If you tell me when we are in qso that you desperately need my card I will write one out immediately to send via the bureau.
 Otherwise please send direct with SAE and sufficient return postage or be prepared for a very long wait for a bureau reply.
-IRCs are not acceptable as it is too much hassle to exchange them for postage stamps.
-IRC coupons are not sold in the UK and our Post Office counter staff do not know what they are
+IRCs are not acceptable as it is very difficult to exchange them for postage stamps now that they are no longer sold in the U.K.

 I was first licenced as G3JFS in October 1953.
-My main interests are CW, Data modes and home construction.
+My main interests are CW, RTTY and other data modes and home construction.

 Other callsigns held - GM3JFS, VK6AI, AX6AI, 5Z4PQ, DA1PE and ZB2/G3JFS.